Terms & Conditions

 8.4 If QCS processes any personal data on the Customer’s behalf when performing its obligations under these conditions, the parties record their intention that the Customer shall be the data controller and QCS shall be a data processor and in any such case:

-(a) the Customer acknowledges and agrees that the personal data may be transferred or stored outside the EEA or the country where the Customer and the Authorised Users are located in order to carry out the Services and QCS’ other obligations under these conditions;
+(a) QCS will only store the personal data inside the UK or the EEA or the country where the Customer and the Authorised Users are located in order to carry out the Services and QCS’ other obligations under these conditions;

 (b) the Customer shall ensure that the Customer is entitled to transfer the relevant personal data to QCS so that QCS may lawfully use, process and transfer the personal data in accordance with these conditions on the Customer’s behalf;